 Mentors can sign-up for the program by completing their online profile.
 After the mentors have registered, eligible students will review the mentor's online profiles to determine their preferred mentors -- or mentors that best suit their career and personal needs.
 After a mentor and student are paired, each will be notified of who their mentor or student is.
 Students are expected to send an introductory email to their mentors.
 The duo will have their opportunity to meet and discuss expectations at the PSUM Meet and Greet.

 Students will attend a Mandatory Orientation and the Mentor/Mentee Interviews prior to the PSUM Meet and Greet.
 Mentors and students will then be encouraged to set-up meetings on a regular basis, and are encouraged to complete the Mentor Agreement Form.
 Various events will also take place throughout the year, which mentors and students are welcome to attend.

-- The program coordinator will match you with a mentor, and email you his/her contact info.
+- The program coordinator will match you with a mentor, and email you his/her/their contact info.

 - Send an introductory email to your mentor.